Etiology of Blepharitis

 In acute nonulcerative blepharitis, eyelid margins become edematous and erythematous; eyelashes may become crusted with dried serous fluid.

 In meibomian gland dysfunction, examination reveals dilated, inspissated gland orifices that, when pressed, exude a waxy, thick, yellowish secretion.
 In seborrheic blepharitis, greasy, easily removable scales develop on eyelid margins.
 Most patients with seborrheic blepharitis and meibomian gland dysfunction have symptoms of keratoconjunctivitis sicca Keratoconjunctivitis Sicca Keratoconjunctivitis sicca is chronic, bilateral desiccation of the conjunctiva and cornea due to an inadequate tear film.
 Symptoms include itching, burning, irritation, and photophobia.
 Diagnosis... read more , such as foreign body sensation, grittiness, eye strain and fatigue, and blurring with prolonged visual effort.
+In Demodex infestation, patients may have chronic blepharitis that has not responded to standard treatments; symptoms include redness, inflammation, itching, and recurrent styes.
+Examination in Demodex infestation reveals cylindrical sleeves on the eyelashes, usually at the base.

 Diagnosis of Blepharitis